tongbury/Covid-19/README.md

 Covid-19 dashboard with Dash

-Please ensure the following packages are installed in Python Anaconda Prompt before running the code!
+Please ensure the following packages are installed before running the code!

+In Python Anaconda Prompt:

 ``conda install pandas``